davidvdev/dummy-website/README.md

 ## Project Description

 This site aims to recreate a content-forward social media experience.
-Using the modern version of Reddit as a design inspiration, this site will display a main feed of content cards, sub feeds from which the main feed is constructed, and the ability to save cards to a personal favorites feed.
+Using the modern version of Reddit (and Instagram) as a design inspiration, this site will display a main feed of content cards, sub feeds from which the main feed is constructed, and the ability to save cards to a personal favorites feed.

 ## API